Cambridge-ICCS/fortran-tf-lib/README.md

 using the
 [`model.save`](https://www.tensorflow.org/guide/keras/serialization_and_saving)
 functionality from within python.
-Note that the TensorFlow C API currently (2.13) only supports the Keras "v2" format so you must specify `format='tf'`:
+Note that the TensorFlow C API currently (version 2.13) only supports the Keras "v2" format so you must specify `format='tf'`:
 ```
 import tensorflow as tf
 # construct model (e.g. model=tf.keras.Model(inputs, outputs))
+# or load one (e.g. model=tf.keras.models.load_model('/path/to/model'))
 model.save("my_model", format='tf')
 ```

 ### 2. Using the model from Fortran

-To use the trained Torch model from within Fortran we need to import the `TF_Interface` module and use the binding routines to load the model, construct the tensors, and run inference.
+To use the trained TensorFlow model from within Fortran we need to import the `TF_Interface` module and use the binding routines to load the model, construct the tensors, and run inference.

 A very simple example is given below.
 For more detailed documentation please consult the API documentation, source code, and examples.

-This minimal snippet loads a saved Torch model, creates an input consisting of a `1x32` matrix (with arbitrary values), and runs the model to infer the output.
+This minimal snippet loads a saved TensorFlow model, creates an input consisting of a `1x32` matrix (with arbitrary values), and runs the model to infer the output.
 If you use the model provided in the test case this code will produce the indicated output value.